 - Pain in the lower back area, around the kidneys, and pelvic region.

 A urine sample is required to determine the presence of a UTI.
 A procedure called “Clean Catch” is used to collect urine.
 The genital area is first cleaned with a special wipe to prevent microbes from contaminating the sample.
-A midstream of urine sample is collected and presented for culture to determine the incidence of UTI.
+A midstream urine sample is compiled and presented for culture to determine the incidence of UTI.

 The more complicated Upper Tract infections require a 10-14 day course of antibiotics.

 Severe and complicated Upper Tract infections require antibiotics to be administered intravenously.